brightchat/bright-chatbot/README.md

 # OpenAI (ChatGPT) Mobile Chatbot

-Application that uses the OpenAI API to carry out a conversation with the OpenAI's incredible language model [ChatGPT](https://openai.com/blog/chatgpt) right from your phone, supports sending messages to WhatApp or SMS by using the Twilio Provider.
+Python package that uses the OpenAI API to carry out a conversation with OpenAI's incredible language models right from your phone, using WhatApp or SMS (By leveraging the Twilio Provider).

-The application also supports generating images using OpenAI's [Dall-E](https://openai.com/blog/dall-e/) model.
+**Features:**

+- Strike a conversation with an AI assistant, OpenAI's [ChatGPT](https://openai.com/blog/chatgpt)
+- Generate an Image never seen before with OpenAI's [Dall-E](https://openai.com/blog/dall-e/) model

+**Coming Soon!**

+- Transcribe voice messages to text right from your mobile chat application.

 ![Image of ChatGPT Mobile Chatbot](docs/images/whatsapp-img-example.jpeg?raw=true "ChatGPT Mobile Chatbot")